moretromain/cpp-bootstrap/README.md

 * ```platform.cmake```: a set of CMake macros and utilities to configure compiler and platform related stuff, mainly through the ```builder_configure_platform()``` macro
 * ```target.cmake```: a set of CMake macros that are used to manage build targets (i.e. CMake projects, libraries, executables etc.)

+Most of the time, there is a one-to-one mapping between a CMake project and a generated build target, i.e. one project leads to one build target.
+And most of the time, build targets are all made of the same things: source files, include directories, preprocessor defines, dependencies, and nothing more.
+The builder's target notion is built on top of this.
+A target is just a CMake project with a few associated variables that leads to a generated build target.
+You just have to tell the builder which is which, and then let it translate everything to the CMake world.

 Once the builder has been imported into a CMake tree, build targets are declared and populated through a set of CMake macros that take care of what their names suggest:
 ```
 target()